The generalized second law in Euclidean Schwarzschild black hole: Conclusions

+The limits of applicability of quantum field theory were put to the test by the formulation of quantum fields in curved spacetime.
+In this scenario, the concept of black hole entropy was introduced by Bekenstein.
-The constructive program claim that there is a unique formalism of quantum field theory and statistical mechanics of classical fields, given by probability theory.
-We discuss a quantum scalar field in the Euclidean section of the Schwarzschild manifold, i.e., a quantum field theory analytically continue to imaginary time.
-We use it to discussed a second contribution, defining the generalized entropy density of the black hole with contributions from external matter fields affected by the internal degrees of freedom inside the event horizon.

-A conceptually simple way to model the influence of internal degrees of freedom over the matter fields, is to introduce a quenched disorder linearly coupled with the scalar field.
+The generalized entropy of the black hole in four dimensions is given by the area of the event horizon, which is the Bekenstein-Hawking entropy of the system, added to the contribution from the quantized matter and radiation fields.
+To study the generalized second law, we discuss a quantum scalar field in the Euclidean section of the Schwarzschild manifold, i.e., a quantum field theory analytically continued to imaginary time.
+We employ this framework to discuss a second contribution, defining the generalized entropy density of the black hole.
+A conceptually simple way to implement the discussion of Ref. \cite{maldacena} of ``replica wormholes" is to introduce a disorder field linearly coupled with the scalar field.
 To perform the integration over all the realizations of the disorder, we use the distributional zeta-function method.
 After integration over all the realizations of the disorder, we obtain a series representation of the averaged generating functional of connected correlation functions, in terms of the moments of the generating functional of correlation functions.
 Effective actions are defined for each of these moments.
 We show that this approach led us to the theory of Schr\"{o}dinger operators in Riemannian manifolds.
-As far we known nowhere in the literature established this connection between the black hole thermodynamics and Schr\"{o}dinger operators in Riemannian manifolds.

 The necessary and sufficient condition for essential self-adjointness of the generalized Schr\"{o}dinger operator, constructed with the Laplace-Beltrami operator is discussed.
 If it is possible to define self-adjoint operators, the generating functional of connected correlation functions, can be defined.

-Finally, we present the generalized entropy density of the black hole with contributions from matter fields with the effective contribution of the internal degrees of freedom defined in the region inside the event horizon.
-We showed the validity of the generalized second law in the model here considered.
+Finally, we present the generalized entropy density of the black hole.
+We evaluated our expressions across various scenarios, showing that the main entropy contribution from the matter and disordered fields reaches a steady value.
+This stabilization, influenced by the black hole mass, suggests a potential saturation of information interpretation.
+These findings may align with holographic and wormholes scenarios of interpretation.
+The addition of Bekenstein-Hawking entropy to the matter field entropy confirms the generalized second law, across a range of scalar-field masses, in the model where the \textit{effects} of the ``replica wormholes" are taken as a quenched disorder over the matter fields.